-Our results may be viewed as progress in resolving an open problem, posed by Benjamini, Schramm, and Shapira [BSS08], that refers to one-sided error testing of H-minor-freeness, for any finite graph H (or even a finite family of such graphs).8 Specifically, Benjamini et al. [BSS08] proved that, for any H, the property of being H-minor-free can be tested within query complexity that only depends on the proximity parameter,9 when allowing two-sided error.
-They conjectured that for any non-forest H, there exists an H-minor-freeness tester with query complexity $O(\sqrt{N})$.
-They also mention that the $\Omega(\sqrt{N})$ lower bound of [GR] holds for testing any non-forest H.

-Our results (essentially) resolve this question in the affirmative for the special case of $H = C_k$, for every $k \geq 3$.
+Our results may be viewed as progress in resolving an open problem, posed by Benjamini, Schramm, and Shapira [BSS08], that refers to one-sided error testing of H-minor-freeness, for any finite graph H (or even a finite family of such graphs).
+Specifically, Benjamini $et\ al.$ [BSS08] proved that, for any H, the property of being H-minor-free can be tested within query complexity that only depends on the proximity parameter, when allowing two-sided error.
+They conjectured that for any non-forest H, there exists an H-minor-freeness tester with query complexity $O(\sqrt{N})$ .
+(They also mention that the $\Omega(\sqrt{N})$ lower bound of [GR02, Prop.
+4.3] for one-sided error cycle-freeness testing holds for testing H-minor-freeness for any non-forest H.) Viewed from that perspective, our results prove the aforementioned conjecture prove the aforementioned conjecture in the special case of $H = C_k$ , for every $k \geq 3$ .